 Second, you need many cake batters.
 I personally really like frosting and I think those are so easy to vary in flavor, so I usually use basic cake batters and let the frostings and fillings carry the entire flavor of the simple vintage rustic wedding cake.
 So, for this cake I used basic sponge cakes.
 I cut those in about 0.5″ (1.5cm) thick layers, for the bottom tier I cut five layers, for the middle and upper tier I cut four layers four each tier.
 There are vintage wedding cake design which are three tiered, but you can also do them two tiered of course.

 Third, the frostings.
 As I explained above, to make a naked wedding cake it should also serve the purpose of a cake and taste delicious!
 So, I asked the engaged couple what their favorite cakes, fruits or sweets are and created matching recipes according to their preferred flavors.
-Additionally, I always ask for picture of vintage wedding cake designs, to know exactly what their idea and wishes are.
+Additionally, I always ask for picture of cake designs, to know exactly what their idea and wishes are.

 Wedding Cake Flavors